-The Philips SHQ3200/28 ActionFit Sports Earhook Headphones reviewed here, have replaced the SHQ3000 headset that we were so fond of back in 2012 during our fervent workout days.
+Reviewing the Philips SHQ3200/28 ActionFit sports earhook headphones here.
+These have replaced the SHQ3000 headset that we were so fond of back in 2012.
+But nothing lost in this latest update.

 Indeed, Philips continued their Sports ActionFit tradition when they developed these Philips SHQ3200/28 Action Fit Sports Earhook Headphones.
 These in-canal earphones not only sound much better than offerings from other series, but like the SHQ3000, these also feature flexible earhooks that comfortably grip around your ears, to stubbornly hold the earbuds at the optimal position in the ear, through even the most strenuous sports-related activities and exercises.
 These sports action buds feature greater high fidelity sound due to these closed-back earbuds.
 But they left the hallmark durability and ruggedness in this sweat proof, virtually waterproof, and washable model.

 Unlike some of the other earhook earbuds \tested, these Philips SHQ3200s seem more stable.
 Why?
 Because they route the audio cable around the ear, just like the other Actionfit earbuds.
 It does not just hang loose fro the bottom of each speaker.
 E.g. They use the earhook itself as a cord router.
 So, the cord exits at the far end of the earhook, not at the bottom of the ear speaker.
 So tugs on the cord are far less likely to yank the speaker out of your ear.